 The pear tree is widely cultivated across the world.
 Its fruit is juicier than that of apple trees and it is generally softer in texture.
-The fruits can be eaten raw, used in cooking, juiced, or made into cider or perry (a traditional alcoholic drink made with fruit of rare trees grown in south west England).
-The pear tree belongs in the same plant family as the apple tree (Maloideae, a subfamily within Rosaceae), and bears similar flowers.
+The fruits can be eaten raw, used in cooking, juiced, or made into cider or perry – a traditional alcoholic drink made with fruit of pear trees grown in south west England.

 Pears are ready to harvest by October and these trees produce their blossom in early spring.
 The flowers are white, although some feature a yellow or pink tint.
-The fruit shape differs across the world, but in Europe the classic shape is that of an oval with a bulbous end.
+The fruit shape differs across the world, but in the UK and Europe the classic shape is that of an oval with a bulbous end.

-The breeding of pears has not been on such a large scale as apples.
+The breeding of pears has not been carried out on such a large scale as apples.
 Some new varieties have been introduced, however, including the Bristol Cross and the Merton Pride.
 They can be largely classed into two varieties: cooking or dessert pears.